 CO6: Analyze the concepts of Number Systems, Boolean Functions, Logic Gates and Digital Circuits.

-Action Verb: Analyze (L4) PO1 Verbs: Apply (L3) CO6 Action Verb is greater than PO1 verb by one level; Therefore correlation is high (3).
-PO2 Verbs: Review (L2) CO6 Action Verb is equal to PO2 verb; Therefore correlation is high (3).
+Action Verb: Analyze (L4)

+CO6 Action Verb is greater than PO1 verb by one level; Therefore correlation is high (3).

+PO2 Verbs: Review (L2)

+CO6 Action Verb is equal to PO2 verb; Therefore correlation is high (3).

+ANNAMACHARYA INSTITUTE OF TECHNOLOGY AND SCIENCES, TIRUPATI (AUTONOMOUS) ARTIFICIAL INTELLIGENCE (AI)

-Course Code Year & Sem Engineering Graphics L Т Р С 23AES0301 I-II 1 0 4 3 со Action Verb Knowledge Statement Condition Criteria Blooms level C01 Apply the concepts of engineering curves and scales for technical drawing L3 CO2 Understand the quadrant system to locate the position of points, lines and planes L2 CO3 Analyze the projection of solids located in quadrant system L4 CO4 Analyze the sectional views and development of surfaces of regular solids L4 CO5 Apply orthographic and isometric projections concepts to construct the given object L3
+L Т Course Code Year & Sem Р С Engineering Graphics 23AES0301 4 I-I 1 0 3 Course Outcomes: After studying the course, student will be able to CO: 1 Apply the concepts of engineering curves and scales for technical drawing.
+CO: 2 Understand the quadrant system to locate the position of points, lines and planes.

-CO: 1 Apply the concepts of engineering curves and scales for technical drawing.

-- CO: 2 Understand the quadrant system to locate the position of points, lines and planes. - CO: 3 Analyze the projection of solids located in quadrant system. - CO: 4 Analyze the sectional views and development of surfaces of regular solids. - CO: 5 Apply orthographic and isometric projections concepts to construct the given object
+CO: 3 Analyze the projection of solids located in quadrant system.

+CO: 4 Analyze the sectional views and development of surfaces of regular solids.

+CO: 5 Apply orthographic and isometric projections concepts to construct the given object